fanghenshaometeor/ood-mode-ensemble/EXPERIMENTS.md

 ### Mahalanobis on mode ensemble

-To evaluate the Mahalanobis detector on ensembling modes, the steps are:
+For ensembling multiple modes, the steps of Mahalanobis are:
 1. Tuning hyper-parameters
 ```
 cd utils_mahalanobis